-Full members of the Graduate Faculty have all the prerogatives of Associate members, and in addition are eligible to:
+Full members of the Graduate Faculty are eligible to:

-- Direct doctoral dissertations and other graduate research; - Teach doctoral courses: - Serve on doctoral-level committees; - Serve as officers (chair, etc.) of the Graduate Council; and, - Chair standing committees of the Graduate Council.
+- Direct doctoral dissertations, masters' theses, and other graduate research; - Teach graduate level courses, including doctoral; - Serve on graduate student committees, including doctoral; - Sit on the Graduate Council and in that position help set policies for the Office of Graduate Studies: - Sit on standing and special committees of the Graduate Council; - Serve as officers (secretary, etc.) of the Graduate Council; and, - Chair standing committees of the Graduate Council.